ines-benziane/DICOM-reseau/README.md

     - récupérer les images DICOM souhaitées

 ##### NOTES ####
 Ce projet est codé comme un SCU (il demande les images) et comme un SCP à la fois (il reçoit la demande de stockage pour les images demandées).
-On doit préciser son role de scp (role_a dans dicom).
+On doit préciser son role de scp (role_a dans dicom). **The key insight**: When you perform a C-GET operation in pynetdicom, your client must act as both a requester (C-GET SCU) and a receiver (C-STORE SCP) because DICOM's C-GET operation involves **role reversal within the same association**.
+The server that receives your C-GET request switches roles to become a C-STORE client that sends the actual data back to you.
+[PyPI +3](https://pypi.org/project/pynetdicom/); The client that requested the data must also handle receiving it through C-STORE operations over the same network connection.

+This design pattern eliminates the need for multiple network connections and simplifies firewall configuration, but requires clients to implement dual functionality.
+Understanding this relationship is crucial for successful DICOM implementations.

 ##### CONTRAINTES #####
 On ne doit pas récupérer le nom des patients
+### Protocol requirements

+The DICOM standard mandates that **"The C-STORE Sub-operations shall be accomplished on the same Association as the C-GET operation.
+Hence, the SCP of the Query/Retrieve Service Class serves as the SCU of the Storage Service Class."** [github +5](https://pydicom.github.io/pynetdicom/stable/examples/qr_get.html)

+This means your client application must:

+- **Negotiate dual contexts**: Both for sending C-GET requests AND receiving various storage types
+- **Implement role selection**: Indicate SCP capability for Storage SOP Classes
+- **Handle storage operations**: Process incoming C-STORE requests and manage received data
+- **Provide storage responses**: Return success/failure status for each received instance

 ##### ARCHITECTURE IN PROGRESS ######